noemielefrancq/GlobalPhylogeographyPertussis/README.md

 # GlobalPhylogeographyPertussis

-Code used for the paper: *Global spatial dynamics and vaccine-induced fitness changes of Bordetella pertussis*, Lefrancq N. et. al. (2022)
+Code used for the paper: *Global spatial dynamics and vaccine-induced fitness changes of Bordetella pertussis*, Lefrancq N. & Bouchez V. et. al. (2022)

 ## Data